FAQ

 What does a typical day look like?

-A developmental curriculum is based on Jean Piaget and Erik Erikson’s theories of development in young children.
-We recognize that a child’s capacity for learning unfolds in specific stages with unique timelines for each child.
-We work with each child, allowing for individual growth and offer opportunities for each child to be challenged and successful.
-Developmental preschools have philosophies that draw from multiple educational philosophies such as Reggio Emilia, Montessori and Waldorf.
+A developmental curriculum emphasizes learning through play, tailored to meet the needs of each child and prepare them for the next stage of learning, whether in TYKE or kindergarten.
+Grounded in the theories of Jean Piaget and Erik Erikson, our approach acknowledges that children's capacity for learning unfolds in specific stages, with unique timelines for each individual.
+We focus on fostering individual growth, providing opportunities for each child to be both challenged and successful.
+Our developmental preschool includes philosophies that draw from multiple educational philosophies such as Reggio Emilia, Montessori and Waldorf, ensuring a well-rounded and enriching experience.

-What is the age criteria for the preschool program?
+What is the age requirement for the preschool program?

 Is parent participation encouraged?

-We gladly welcome parents to join us for special celebrations, birthdays and presentations.
-A teacher may ask for parent volunteers to help in the classroom or with a particular activity throughout the year.
-Additionally, all school families are encouraged to participate in the Volunteer Service Program, but may choose to buy-out.
-The service program provides an opportunity for parents to role model Christian service and to promote a sense of community in our School.
-All volunteers are required to be finger printed and safe environment trained.
+We warmly invite parents to join us for special celebrations, birthdays, and presentations.
+Throughout the year, teachers may seek parent volunteers to assist in the classroom or with specific activities.
+Additionally, all school families are encouraged to participate in the Volunteer Service Program, although a buy-out option is available.
+This program offers parents the chance to model Christian service and foster a sense of community within our school.
+Please note that all volunteers are required to be fingerprinted and undergo safe environment training.